eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ecosystem, further strengthening privacy protections in future implementations.

 The [Discussion Paper for Topic G](./discussion-topics/g-zero-knowledge-proof.md) (Zero-Knowledge Proofs) presents the (desired) privacy properties of Zero-Knowledge Proof schemes.
 It introduces the main families of Zero-Knowledge Proof schemes and gives an overview of representative solutions.
 Finally, it discusses topics related to the integration of Zero-Knowledge Proof schemes into the EUDI Wallet ecosystem.

+High-level requirements for Zero-Knowledge Proofs to be used in the EUDI Wallet ecosystem are included in [Topic 53](./annexes/annex-2/annex-2-high-level-requirements.md#a2353-topic-53-zero-knowledge-proofs) of Annex 2.

 ## 8 Document development